 The aim of competing with Yahoo directory is reached in April 2000 with 1600000 URLs listed (the number of sites being below that).

 The name of the site, Dmoz, means for Directory Mozilla, for the name of the open source version of the Netscape Navigator, which was launched after the purchase of the Netscape company by AOL.

-The directory is a unparalleled source of documentation and remains essential for referencing a website even if it has lost importance over time.
+The directory was a unparalleled source of documentation and essential for referencing a website even if it has lost importance over time.

 The number of unique visitors per day is an average of 210000 and can go up to 250000, each visitor views an average of 3.3 pages.

 Dmoz employs a very limited number of persons in different countries: United States (Dulles), India, Australia, China.

 While webmasters tend to understate the importance of Dmoz, the Alexa graph shows that its audience was growing in 2010 and 2011.

 According to Matt Cutts, a Dmoz link is treated as a link from any site, but it brings a little more PageRank because it is managed by independent publishers.